 What We Do

-School of Unlimited Learning (SOUL) offers a classroom-based program and an independent study program.
-Both components of SOUL’s educational program are located at the Fresno EOC Sanctuary Youth Center at 2336 Calaveras Street.
-SOUL’s instructional staff consists of 10 fully credentialed, full-time teachers, who serve an average of 120 classroom-based students, and 120 Independent Study students per semester.
-Both the classroom-based and Independent Study programs offer the same rigorous academic, standards-based curriculum.
+School of Unlimited Learning (SOUL) educational program is located at the Fresno EOC Sanctuary Youth Center at 2336 Calaveras Street.
+SOUL’s instructional staff consists of 11 fully credentialed, full-time teachers, who serve an average of 200 students per semester.
+SOUL offers a rigorous academic, standards-based curriculum.

 SOUL is an excellent educational option for those seeking a small school alternative to a large, traditional high school.